mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 - **potenzio's provider**, using the DNS address **203.0.113.113**
 ## 2. What happened?

-An attacker managed to modify Potenzio's website leaving a menacing message that  threatened the company.
+An attacker altered Potenzio's website index page, leaving a menacing message that threatened the company unless it revised its environmental policies.
+The captured traffic consisted primarily of simple HTTP queries.
+However, some messages between the attacker and the target used the POP3 protocol, allowing the attacker to spoof the credentials of a Potenzio employee.
 ## 3. Where did it take places?

-The attacker used the credentials of a Potenzio's employee to access the servers and the database of the company that let him modify the credentials of an admin account.
-Using the new credentials he then logged into the admin dashboard a finalized the attack modifying the index page of the company's website.
+The attack's core location can be identified with Potenzio's backend and database.
+The attackers were able to access the server with a remote shell and install a cli-tool that allowed them to interact directly with the DB and modify admin accounts data.
+After doing so they just had to send some requests to admin-panel in order to finalize the attack.
 ## 4. When did it take place?

 - **2024-05-12 10:26:19 UTC**